*This post may contain affiliate links for your convenience. For more info, check out our Privacy & Disclosure Policy.

 So…that’s when I decided to create our own Last Supper dinner program.

-Instead of the typical Passover menu, we chose to eat things that may have been similar to the things Christ would have eaten.
+Instead of doing a typical Passover menu, we chose to eat things that may have been similar to the things that Christ would have eaten in His day.

 - Garlic Pita bread and hummus